 To begin picking orders, connect your barcode scanner to your picking device (whether it's your desktop, tablet, or smartphone) and open a batch from the batches list to start picking (or simply selecting Start Batch).

 You can start batches from three places in SKULabs:

-From the Batch page, click Start New Batch at the top-right corner of the page
+Recommended: Click Start New Batch at the top-right corner of the Batch page

 From the orders list, select a series of orders > click Actions > Start batch